antoine-coulon/effect-introduction/README.md

 ```

-## Explicitness

 **Explicit dependencies**

+Effect can embed contextual information in the same way as the `Reader` data type from `fp-ts` was describing it.

-Effect can embed contextual information.
-It makes the dependencies required for the computation to be run explicit:
+It makes the dependencies required for the computation to be run also explicit:

 ```ts